 Absent Freeholder and Leaking Flats

-Note: Further research revealed that both the freeholder and his daughters were responsible for opening and closing a large number of other businesses over a number of years, 15 of which were dissolved.
+Note: Further research revealed that the family were responsible for opening and closing many other businesses over several years, 15 of which were dissolved.
 There were more but I ran out of (my) money researching them.
 Additionally they had left a large number of (mainly) unsatisfied County Court Judgements in their wake.

 We then decided to seek the advice of a solicitor for which we paid for out of our own pocket.
-After being advised how potentially expensive it would be to sue for breach of contract, there was also no guarantee we would be successful!
+Not only were we advised that it would be potentially expensive to the agents sue for breach of contract, but we were also told there was also no guarantee we would be successful!

 COMMUNITY PROTECTION OFFICER